Platform screen doors: Russia

+Saudi Arabia

+The Al Mashaaer Al Mugaddassah Metro line in Mecca uses full platform screen doors.
+The Riyadh Metro which opened on 1 December 2024 uses full platform screen doors on all stations.

+Serbia

+The future Belgrade Metro will have platform screen doors in some stations.

 Singapore

 The Mass Rapid Transit (MRT) was the first rapid transit system in Asia to incorporate platform screen doors in its stations in 1987.
 Full height PSDs mainly manufactured by Westinghouse are installed at all underground MRT and sub-surface stations, while half-height platform screen doors were retrofitted into all elevated stations by March 2012.
 The LRT stations at Bukit Panjang, Sengkang and Punggol lack physical doors, only barriers with openings where the doors go (excluding the now-closed Ten Mile Junction station, which had full height doors) and vary in size according to their location on the platform.

 There are two variants of the full-height platform screen doors in use.
 The first variant, made by Westinghouse, was installed at all underground stations along the North South line and the East West line from 1987 to the completion of the initial system in 1990.
 The second variant incorporating more glass on the doors has since been used on all lines thereafter.

 Considered a novelty at the time of its installation, platform screen doors were introduced primarily to minimise hefty air-conditioning costs, especially since elevated stations are not air-conditioned and are much more economical to run in comparison.
 The safety aspects of these doors became more important in light of high-profile incidents where individuals were injured or killed by oncoming trains.
 In 2008, authorities began the process of retrofitting existing elevated stations with half-height screen doors.
 However, Land Transport Authority stated that the retrofit was not motivated by the need to make the stations safe, "but to prevent system-wide delay and service disruption and to reduce the social cost to all commuters caused by track intrusions."
 The retrofit was completed in 2012.